Logging, Monitoring, and Debugging

 - Logging application services (Log forwarder and Elasticsearch)

-- Monitoring application service
+- The monitoring application service and Grafana dashboards

 - Kubernetes tools